x95castle1/multi-purpose-convention-server/README.md

 make install
 ```

-This will create a new namespace `simple-convention` and configure cartographer conventions to use this convention provider.
+This will create a new namespace `multi-purpose-convention` and configure cartographer conventions to use this convention provider.

 ## Available Options